 Occidental Energy Marketing, Inc., et al. v.
 NuStar Logistics, LP

-Representing Occidental Energy Marketing, Inc. and Oxy Ingleside LPG Pipeline, LLC in lawsuit focused on pipeline integrity.
-Dispute arose from project to refurbish and reverse flow on existing NuStar pipeline for Oxy to transport and export LPG—which pipeline ruptured during the commissioning phase, resulting in Oxy terminating take-or-pay and related contracts with NuStar.
-Tried case to the bench for several weeks.
+Represented plaintiffs in a lawsuit focused on pipeline integrity.
+The dispute arose from a project to refurbish and reverse flow on an existing NuStar pipeline for Oxy to transport and export LPG; after the pipeline ruptured during the commissioning phase, Oxy terminated its contracts.
+Tried the case to the bench for several weeks.
+Case settled after trial.

 TexCal Energy South Texas, L.P. and Venoco, Inc. v.
 Denbury Onshore, LLC